A new tradition of ancient wisdom and spiritual practices

 Overall, my entire path is a blend of my experience and my studies, but ultimately from the inspiration gained from Nature, Ancestors, Gods and the Spirits themselves.
 The techniques I use to get me there are from my exploration of Druidry, Traditional Witchcraft, Spiritualism and Shamanism, and the cup of freshly picked nettle and yarrow tea, the mountains, the tarns and the hidden wooded valleys.

-For those of you who want to work as part of a group within the ethos of Wildcraft, look at our Wildcraft Hearth page here.
+For those of you who want to work as part of a group within the ethos of Wildcraft, look at our Wildcraft Grove page here.

 Rob Wilson ~ Woodspirit